RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 -it: It is short form of interactive which means don't exit out from it.

-when we write commands like :
+# when we write commands like :

-"docker container exec -t <containerID> bash"
+"docker container exec -it <containerID> bash"

 It means bash is attached to that container.

-This commands only works when the specific container is running.
+# This commands only works when the specific container is running.
 "docker container prune -f": It will delete all the stopped containers.

-Alpine Images: The Alpine Linux image is a minimal, security-oriented, and lightweight Linux distribution.
-I It's commonly used in Docker images because of its small size and efficient nature.
+# Alpine Images : The Alpine Linux image is a minimal, security-oriented, and lightweight Linux distribution.
+# It's commonly used in Docker images because of its small size and efficient nature.

-Once we have pulled this image we can use the Linux based commands.
+# Once we have pulled this image we can use the Linux based commands.

-When we want to run an image in the background then we can run in the detatch mode :
+# When we want to run an image in the background then we can run in the detatch mode :
 "docker run -d alpine ping www.google.com"
 Here after alpine "ping www.google.com" will go to the alpine terminal to execute it.

-Any image that is running in docker container for that container base is linux kernel.
+# Any image that is running in docker container for that container base is linux kernel.

-command : " docker run -d -p 8080:80 nginx"
+command : "docker run -d -p 8080:80 nginx"

-Here this commands means forwards all the request to the "localhost://8080" that we are making on the containers port 80.
+Here, this commands means forwards all the request to the "localhost://8080" that we are making on the containers port 80.

-Here -p means publish
+Here, -p means publish

 This command runs the nginx server

-We can find the logs of all the container by their id.
+# We can find the logs of all the container by their id.

-"docker logs <first four numbers or complete container id >"
+"docker logs <first four numbers or complete containerId >"

-we can also find the logs of last n seconds:
+# we can also find the logs of last n seconds:

-"docker logs --since 5s <container ID>"
+"docker logs --since 5s <containerID>"

-We can also check the live logs on the terminal by :
+# We can also check the live logs on the terminal by :
 "docker attach <container ID>" this commands attach the container terminal to our terminal shows all the live logs.

-we can remove all the images by using commands : docker rmi (docker images -q)
+# we can remove all the images by using commands :
+docker rmi (docker images -q)